-The University of Winnipeg has signed a memorandum of understanding (MOU) with Acsion, contracting for services in completing this design, and in the completion of an MCNPX computer model of the UCN source.
+The University of Winnipeg has signed a memorandum of understanding (MOU) with Acsion, contracting for services in completing this design, and in the completion of an MCNPX (Monte Carlo N-Particle eXtended) computer model of the UCN source.
 The work will be conducted over the entire four-year course of the infrastructure acquisition because iteration of the design will be required in communication with our Japanese collaborators.
-The MOU also mentions other services that Acsion will provide, including operational health physics support, government relations, and a significant commitment to training of highly qualified personnel in the used of the MCNPX computer model.
+The MOU also mentions other services that Acsion will provide, including operational health physics support, government relations, and a significant commitment to training of highly qualified personnel in the use of the MCNPX computer model.

 Acsion staff will provide 1000 hours of labor per year towards these activities over four years.
-The total cost of the work is \$900k, of which half (\$450k) is contributed in-kind by Acsion.
-The in-kind contribution consists of 1/3 of the manpower cost (normally charged at a rate of \$150/hr), access and training on the modelling software valued at \$100k, and a license for intellectual property valued at \$150k.
+The total cost of the work is 900k, of which half (450k) is contributed in-kind by Acsion.
+The in-kind contribution consists of 1/3 of the labour cost (normally charged at a rate of 150/hr), access and training on the modelling software valued at 100k, and a license for intellectual property valued at 150k.

-The remainder of the costs (\$450k) will be paid to Acsion by the University of Winnipeg in monthly installments over 48 months, and will be supported 50-50 by CFI funds and the Manitoba Research & Innovation Fund supported by the Government of Manitoba.
+The remainder of the costs (\$450k) will be paid to Acsion by the University of Winnipeg in monthly installments over 48 months, and will be supported 50-50 by CFI funds and the Manitoba Research & Innovation Fund supported by Government of Manitoba Science Technology Energy and Mines (STEM).